randseay/dotfiles/README.md

 # restart your terminal session or source ~/.zshrc
 ```

-If you have questions let me know and I can try to help as best I can

 ### License
 Do what ever you want with these files, it is nothing more than a compilation of a lot of smart peoples work, I own none of it.